Are You Prepared?

 How the New 2015 Water Heater Energy Efficiency Standards Will Affect Your Business

 On April 16, 2015, there will be significant updates to water heater energy factor (EF) requirements as the result of updates to the National Appliance Energy Conservation Act (NAECA).
-These new requirements call for higher Energy Factor (EF) ratings on virtually all residential gas, electric, oil and tankless gas water heaters.
+These new requirements call for higher Energy Factor (EF) ratings on virtually all residential gas, electric, oil and tankless gas water heaters as well as certain light duty commercial models.
 Bradford White is committed to helping its customers understand these regulatory changes and will be ready to deliver the products needed for you to make this transition.

 Affected by Change